Yard sales and garage sales are a tried-and-true fundraising idea—a great way to give unwanted items a new life while raising money for your cause.

 To that end, consider pricing at:

-While yard, garage, and rummage sales generate interest and excitement, hosting them too often will reduce interest and strain your team's resources.
+Yard, garage, and rummage sale fundraisers can be exciting and profitable, but hosting them too often can reduce interest or strain your team's resources.

-To maintain fundraising momentum, supplement your efforts throughout the year with passive fundraising programs, such as RaiseRight.
+To maintain fundraising momentum, supplement your efforts year-round with passive shopping-based fundraisers like RaiseRight.

-Your group earns money on things you're already buying—think gas, groceries, coffee, dining out, clothing, or travel.
-Just buy gift cards, shop online, dine at participating restaurants, or book travel to earn a percentage back with every purchase.
+Your group earns money on things you're already buying—think gas, groceries, coffee, or clothing.
+Just shop, dine, or book travel and earn a percentage back with every purchase.

-RaiseRight partners with hundreds of well-known brands, including Walmart, Amazon, McDonald’s, Gap, Nike, and many more, making fundraising as easy as shopping and dining at your favorite places.
+RaiseRight partners with hundreds of well-known brands, including Walmart, Amazon, McDonald’s, Gap, and Nike, so fundraising is as easy as shopping and dining at your favorite places!
+Top-earning families bring in $1,000 or more annually, just by using RaiseRight wherever they spend.